Pons keep

 Visit Pons keep is a remarkable example of Romanesque architecture in western France.
 It rises to a height of 33 metres and has a rectangular base measuring 26.45 metres by 15.25 metres.
 The ashlar walls are 2.5 metres thick on three sides and 4.40 metres thick on the north side, testifying to its defensive vocation.

-Originally, the entrance to the keep was on the second floor, accessible by a wooden staircase.
+Originally, the entrance to the keep was located on the first floor and was accessible via a wooden staircase.
 The interior comprised three levels, each with vast rooms lit by geminated windows.
-A spiral staircase, set into the thickness of the walls, allowed movement between floors.
+A spiral staircase, built into the thick walls, allowed people to move between floors.
 At the top, the walkway offers a panoramic view of the Seugne valley and surrounding area.
 Each floor houses a large vaulted room, lit by light from semi-circular windowscharacteristic of Romanesque art.

 At the top, a crenellated walkway allowed defenders to keep an eye on the surrounding area and repel attackers.
 Today, the route offers spectacular views over the medieval town of Pons and the Charente countryside.
 Carefully restored, the keep retains its original features while hosting temporary exhibitions.